IloveNYY/gatech-ece4180-family-feud/README.md

 This project was created by students from the Georgia Institute of Technology for ECE 4180: Embedded Systems Design.

-* Note: We do not claim any of the sound effects used in this project.
+> **Note:** We do not claim any of the sound effects used in this project.
 The theme music and buzzer sound is owned by the creators of Family Feud ©.

+## About This Repository

+The main branch was created by manually exporting each file and folder individually from our mbed compiler repo.

+The develop branch was created by using the option to export to a zip archive from our mbed repo.

+If you would like to export our repo using the mbed compiler, our repo can be found at the following link: https://os.mbed.com/users/rquiros6/code/gatech-ece4180-finalProject/

 ## Hardware Used